skyrimer/DBL-Micro-Soft/Final_code/README.md

 - `reset` -  whether you want to fully reset the database before insertion
 - `batch_size` - how many rows of data will be uploaded at the same time.
 Bigger batches increase the running time, but require more memory.

-After the file successfully executes, the file can be found under `data_processed\local_backup.db`.
+After the file successfully executes, MySQL database will be updated with `Tweets` and `Users` information (If `local` was set to `True`, then the database can be found under `data_processed\local_backup.db`).

 ### _3_Visualizations_Sprint_1

 After having uploaded the data to a database, we move on to the first part that can provide us with real insights through simple visualizations.
-To perform them, run EDA_1.ipynb.
+To perform them, run `EDA_1.ipynb`.
 In order to switch between the local and server version of the database, change variable `local` in the first cell of "Loading" section.

-### _4_and_following (to be done)

-Next steps here must include, in some form:

-1. Extracting the conversations
-2. Uploading the conversations to the db (with option to do that both for sqlite and mysql)
+### _4_Conversations

+This folder features the conversation extraction algorithm as well as its upload to the database.
+In order to identify all the conversations and upload them to database under `Conversations` table, you need to run `conversation_extraction.ipynb`.
+As usual, `local` variable in the first cell of "Local" section switches between the local and server versions of the database. `batch_size` in the last cell defines how many rows of data will be uploaded at the same time.

+### _5_Sentiment_Score

-3. Uploading the sentiment for tweets to the db (-||-)
+This folder features the sentiment scores utilities and upload of tweets sentiment scores to the database.
-4. Uploading the categories for conversations to the db (-||-)
-5. Visualizations for Sprint 2
-6. Visualizations for Sprint 3?
-7. Demo?
+- `sentiment_scores.ipynb` is the file that gets and uploads the sentiment scores to the database. `local` and `batch_size` variables have the same meaning as in files before.
+- `sentiment_accuracy.ipynb` is the file that contains evaluation of the deep learning model accuracy.
+The way it is done, is by comparing the labels to the pre labelled dataset that found [here][the link should go here??????????????????].

+#### Notes on running the sentiment scores
+This installation guide explains how to get the python version that we were working with, which is python `3.12.3`.
+However, for the semantic analysis part in order to significantly increase the runtime performance for such heavy operation, we used an external website [Kaggle][https://www.kaggle.com], which has the necessary version of python (<3.11) and GPU drivers with necessary drivers in order to use GPU acceleration.
+Thus, the following guide will still work, yet getting sentiment scores will take a while (roughly 93 hours depending on machine specs to get all sentiment scores).
+If you planning to use GPU acceleration when getting sentiment scores for tweets, then you need to do the following:
+1. Create an account on [Kaggle][https://www.kaggle.com]
+2. Verify the account using the phone number
+3. Create a new notebook and import the `sentiment_scores.ipynb` module as well as the functions and constants used in it (namely `clean_mentions, get_batches, apply_sentiment_analysis, convert_to_list, update_sentiment_scores` from `sentiment_utils.py` and `get_dataframe_from_query, form_connection_params` from `_0_Constants\database_utils.py`)
+4 Adjust the behaviour of `form_connection_params`:
+4.1.
+If you're planning to use MySQL server, then explicitly state the connection parameters or use environment variables ([guide how to use environment variables on Kaggle][https://www.kaggle.com/code/jamesmcguigan/kaggle-environment-variables-os-environ])
+4.2.
+If you're planning to use SQLite, then you need to upload your local database as the dataset, copy the database into working directory using `!cp "/kaggle/input/{database_path}" kaggle/working/`, and then adjust the paths in the paths accordingly.
+5. Change the session options to use GPU accelerator (, and persistence to "Files only" if you're using the local version)
+6. Run the script either manually or click "Save version" and let it run on the server (it runs for 12 hours or until it is done).
+If you're using the local version, then you can download the updated database from the working folder.

+### _6_Categorisation

+This folder contains retrieving topics of the conversations, for which you need to run `category_upload.ipynb` file.
+In order to train the model, you need to put your manually labelled dataset as `translated_and_categorized_cleaned.xlsx` in the same folder.
+Otherwise, the model does not work. `local` and `batch_size` variables have the same meaning as in files before.

+### _7_Visualizations_Sprint_2

+This folder contains all the visualisations that were used to get intermediate results of sentiment analysis and business idea.
+Some of the graphs were just used to provide additional insights and are not directly related to anything.
+To perform them, run `EDA_2.ipynb`.
+In order to switch between the local and server version of the database, change variable `local` in the first cell of "Loading" section.

+### _8_PerformanceEvaluation

+This folder contains the final visualisations used for evaluating the performance of the
 ## Authors

   - **Kirill Chekmenev**